communityattributes/voltron-map/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/ehainer/voltron-encrypt.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ehainer/voltron-map.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).